 In 2017, Rosie co-founded Startup Sisters with her sister Sophie, curating and sourcing stock and holding interior design pop-up shops all over London.
 In 2018, they created Startup Sisters merchandise to inspire confidence in young women considering starting their own businesses, with 10% of profits going to charity The Girls' Network.

 In 2019, Rosie published Free Spirits, her first book, featuring interviews with Sandra Blow, Danny Fox, Guy Yanai, Erin Lawlor, Samuel Bassett, JonOne, Sax Impey, Mohamed Khalil, Sylvette David, Jonathan Lux and Théo Haggaï.
 The book launch took place at Porthmeor Studios in St Ives, Cornwall on 18th October, 2019.
 The day after the book was published, it was stocked in the Tate St Ives.
 Half of the available copies sold out in just one week.
 The publication of the book was featured in 20 separate press articles in a month.
 The London book launch was held at White City House in west London on 25th October, 2019.
 The Paris book launch followed on 29th November 2019.
 In January 2020, the book was launched in New York City at the Miles McEnery Gallery in Manhattan.

-In 2020, Rosie founded her own artists' residency in St Ives, Cornwall.
-The residency programme offers fully-funded one month fellowships for artists.
+In 2020, Rosie founded her own artists' residency in St Ives, Cornwall - The New St Ives School.
 The residency is an opportunity for artistic exchange and experimentation in the heart of St Ives, and aims at establishing a generation of artists who will go on to shape the artistic future of St Ives and beyond.

 In March 2020, Rosie travelled to New York to interview and photograph artists Katherine Bradford and Jules de Balincourt in their studios.